 - NEO (Near Earth Object) : Start up project HangarK. he questions the impact of an artist in HK as a starting point for NEO.
 The project was internationally opened up in the exhibition 'The Art of Resilience' in the World Bank in Washington DC.
 The crossover artwork bridges the gap between art, data analysis and predictions.
 In 2020 he will show the work in Singapore in an exhibition organized by the World Bank.

-- With Moonmonster, a company within Hangar K, he will develop a VR/GAME for a film script.
+- With Moonmonster, a company within the co-creation hub Hangar K, he is developing a VR/GAME film script.

 Hangar K is looking for a partnership with artists and designers who make people and companies involved in its network tangible.